esl/MongooseIM/doc/index.md

 ### Server-side components

-We offer a set of server-side components:
+We offer a set of additional server-side components:

 * [WombatOAM](https://www.erlang-solutions.com/products/wombat-oam.html) is a powerful monitoring platform that comes with a dedicated MongooseIM plugin
 * Test suite - here are some useful tools to test and validate your XMPP servers: